rickbergfalk/marky-mark/README.md

 # Marky-mark

 Marky-mark helps you consume all your markdown files used for static-site generation.

-## Overview

-A Node.js module that helps you write your own static site generator.
-Marky-mark reads a directory of markdown files with yaml meta-data/front-matter and parses it out.
+It reads a directory of files with yaml meta-data/front-matter and parses it out.
+And if the extension is a markdown one it'll generate the html of that markdown.
 Add your favorite templating language and markdown parser to make your own static site generator.

 ## Usage